Skip to Main Content

 This blog post opens with the good news: drinking more coffee could lead to a longer life!
 It also quickly mentions two studies- which is a great hint to go find those studies.
 Let's see what information we know about these studies.
 They were likely published in 2017 (the blog publication date) or before.
 They were published in the Annals of Internal Medicine.
 One author of the European study is named Marc Gunter.
 Veronica Wendy Setiawan is one of the authors of the American study.
 Is that enough information to find the original source?
 You bet!

-One option we have is to use Shapiro Library's Periodical Finder This link opens in a new window tool.
+One option we have is to use Shapiro Library's Publication Finder This link opens in a new window tool.
 We can search for the name of the journal in this tool to see where we have full text access.
 Our full text coverage ends in 2006, but we can still choose a database and search for coffee AND (gunter OR setiawan).
 If we're lucky, we can read an abstract and request the article through Interlibrary Loan.

 Alternatively, we can search the free web.
 I added the name of the journal to my search above, and found a detailed summary This link opens in a new window on the publication's website.
 When the full text of the article isn't available on a publisher's website for free, come back to the library where you can request it through interlibrary loan.